Updated April 8, 2022

 The vaccine is free.

-The federal government covers the cost of the vaccine and the administration fee for first, second and third doses, and booster doses.
+The federal government covers the cost of the vaccine and the administration fee for first, second, third, and booster doses.
 An administration fee is the fee healthcare providers charge to give the vaccine.
 They are not allowed to charge a patient for the vaccine itself.
 You should also not be charged for an office visit if you receive the vaccine only.

 Appointments are available and easy to schedule.